-- Versatile – you can use pea gravel for almost any landscaping needs, though patios and driveways are the most popular way to use them.
+- Versatile – you can use this gravel for almost any landscaping needs, though patios and driveways are the most popular way to use them.

 - Easy to install – although there are a few steps you need to take, you don’t need any special machinery to install a simple pea gravel project.

-- Easy maintenance – it’s easy to take care of pea gravel.
+- Easy maintenance – it’s easy to take care of this type of gravel.
 You just set it and leave it for years and it doesn’t need any work.
 The same can’t be said for all types of rocks.

 - Comfortable – because of the smooth surface, it’s relatively comfortable to walk on be gravel.
 Or at least as comfortable as any gravel can be.
 This makes it great for playgrounds.